George Milne, 1st Baron Milne

 Field Marshal George Francis Milne, 1st Baron Milne, GCB, GCMG, DSO, KStJ (5 November 1866 – 23 March 1948) was a senior British Army officer who served as Chief of the Imperial General Staff (CIGS) from 1926 to 1933.
 He served in the Second Boer War and during the First World War he served briefly on the Western Front but spent most of the war commanding the British forces on the Macedonian front.
-As CIGS he generally promoted the mechanization of British land forces although limited practical progress was made during his term in office.
+As CIGS he generally promoted the mechanisation of British land forces although limited practical progress was made during his term in office.